burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 In the early days, Google didn’t even have any advertising on its search page.
 (They realized that selling metadata on the back end was where the real money was.)

-A simplified web page with nothing but a search bar, a small Google logo with lots of white space, combined with a great algorithm ultimately won the battle for search.
+A simplified home page with lots of white and a search bar with a small Google logo, combined with a great algorithm, ultimately won the battle for search.
 The war was officially over in 2006 when “Google” became a verb and was [added to the Oxford English Dictionary](https://www.cnet.com/culture/google-joins-xerox-as-a-verb/).

 **AI appears destined for a similar consolidation.
 Many analysts expect a small number of dominant platforms to emerge.**